 Running sinker fishing rig

-If your getting snagged up than you can also use a flot rig.
-Attach a quill or bubble float to your mainline.
-Thread the line through and adjust the length using a size 6 bait keeper hook or size 10 long shank keep your bait suspended at a good depth.
-Ideally cast down breeze which will stop the float from coming back to you.
-If you’re not getting bites then adjust the line depth and If necessary add a splint shot to add weight.
+You can also use a float rig.
+Thread the line through and adjust the length using a size six bait keeper hook or size 10 long shank to keep your bait suspended at a good depth.
+Casting down breeze will stop the float from coming back to you.
+If you’re not getting bites, adjust the line depth and, if necessary, add a splint shot to increase weight.

 Float fishing rig